torvalds/linux/Documentation/driver-api/usb/dma.rst

 - Devices on some EHCI controllers could handle DMA to/from high memory.

-  Unfortunately, the current Linux DMA infrastructure doesn't have a sane way to expose these capabilities ... and in any case, HIGHMEM is mostly a design wart specific to x86_32.
+  Unfortunately, the current GNU/Linux DMA infrastructure doesn't have a sane way to expose these capabilities ... and in any case, HIGHMEM is mostly a design wart specific to x86_32.
 So your best bet is to ensure you never pass a highmem buffer into a USB driver.
 That's easy; it's the default